Why You Need The"Stress Management Through Yoga"

 I would like to introduce you these two excellent and proven methods for stress management.

 Yogasana (yoga poses)

-While I am writing above two methods separately, they are a part of the same discipline, The Yoga.
+While the above two methods are explained separately, they are the part of the same discipline- The Yoga.
 Explaining their significance, how to do and their benefits separately will keep the things clear and easy to manage in your daily practice for a stress-free life.